techie-joe/core/README.md

 ## Using Core as a Jekyll theme for GitHub Pages

 You can write your content in Markdown or HTML, and your site will be built directly from the code in your repository.
-To use the theme, add the following to your site's `_config.yml`:
+To use the template, add the following to your site's `_config.yml`:

 ```yml
 remote_theme: techie-joe/core